 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost-sharing, you may want to switch to a different pharmacy.
 To find another network pharmacy in your area, you can get help from Member Services (phone numbers are printed on the back cover of this booklet) or use the Provider & Pharmacy Directory.
 You can also find information on our website at ca.healthnetadvantage.com.